-But Washington remains a solid team, with its defence remaining a force to be concerned about (although to a lesser extent this year than last season based on what we’ve seen so far), while the offence under Taylor Heinicke has been inconsistent but shows flashes of brilliance at times.
+But Washington remains a solid team, with its defense remaining a force to be concerned about (although to a lesser extent this year than last season based on what we’ve seen so far), while the offense under Taylor Heinicke has been inconsistent but shows flashes of brilliance at times.

 Current NFC odds: +8000 (Odds before season: +2400)

 It has been a strange first quarter of the season for Chicago.
 If you only read the news stories about them, you would think they were a total mess, with a coach who is out of his depth and potentially on the brink of being fired.